Climdyn/qgs/documentation/source/files/user_guide.rst

 * :attr:`~.params.QgParams.ground_params` for :class:`~.params.GroundParams`.
 * :attr:`~.params.QgParams.otemperature_params` for :class:`~.params.GroundTemperatureParams`.

-The parameters inside these structures can be changed by passing a dictionary of the new values to the :meth:`~.params.QgParams.set_params` method.
+The parameters inside these structures can be changed by passing a dictionary of the new values to the :meth:`~qgs.params.QgParams.set_params` method.
 For example, if one wants to change the
 Coriolis parameter :math:`f_0` and the static stability of the atmosphere :math:`\sigma`, one has to write:

 .. code:: ipython3